 1. Appoint the Thesis Committee

 Your thesis committee must be approved with the M2 form before you submit your thesis for review.
-The Graduate School recommends you submit this form once your M-1, with the thesis option marked, is approved.

 2. Submit Preliminary Copy to the Graduate School